 Titled “Piss”, it depicts two urinating men cast in bronze.
 Their pelvises gyrate and their penises bob up and down while releasing a stream of water into a shallow pool shaped like Czechia.

 Interestingly, what looks like random peeing is actually the sculptures “writing” Czech literary quotes into the water, if that’s even possible.

 When you’ve taken enough pictures of these peeing sculptures, head on over to one of the most iconic attractions in Prague – Charles Bridge.

 After exploring the Lesser Town, cross over into the Old Town on what has to be one of the prettiest pedestrian bridges in the world – Charles Bridge.

+After crossing Charles Bridge to the other side of the river, it’s time to get a drink.
 You’ve spent an entire day walking so why not reward yourself with a beer?
 And not just one beer, but a flight of six beers.

 Beer flights are a popular way of enjoying beer in Prague.
 Four to eight types of beer are served in small 3-5 oz glasses.
 You choose whatever beers you want and they’ll serve them to you on a wooden board called a beer flight paddle.